nakedmariebiscuit/Just-Bubbles/README.md

 ## How to customise colours

-The background palette lives in `js/config.js` under `backgroundGradientColors` — it's a simple array of hex colours:
+The background palette lives in `js/config.js` under `backgroundGradientColors`.
+It's a simple array of hex colours:

 ```js
 backgroundGradientColors: [